langchain-ai/langgraph/docs/docs/cloud/faq/studio.md

 ## Why is my graph taking so long to startup?

-The LangGraph Studio interacts with the LangGraph API through API calls.
-To stay aligned with ongoing updates, the API requires regular rebuilding.
-As a result, you may occasionally experience slight delays when starting up your graphs.
+The LangGraph Studio interacts with a local LangGraph API server.
+To stay aligned with ongoing updates, the LangGraph API requires regular rebuilding.
+As a result, you may occasionally experience slight delays when starting up your project.

 ## Why are extra edges showing up in my graph?

 If you don't define your conditional edges carefully, you might notice extra edges appearing in your graph.
 This is because without proper definition, LangGraph Studio assumes the conditional edge could access all other nodes.
-In order for this to not be the case, you need to be explicit about how you define conditional edges.
+In order for this to not be the case, you need to be explicit about how you define the nodes the conditional edge routes to.
 There are two ways you can do this:

 ### Solution 1: Include a path map